Ascend/ascend-deployer/README.en.md

 ascend-deployer --install=<pkg1,pkg2>
 ```

-The ascend-deployer command is essentially a wrapper of install.sh.
-The use method is exactly the same as directly executing install.sh in the ascend deployer directory.
-The ascend-deployer command will automatically find the file of "${ASCEND_DEPLOYER_HOME}/ascend-deployer/install.sh" to execute.
-The default value of ASCEND_DEPLOYER_HOME is the same as user home, non-root users must ensure that the directory exists and can read and write normally.
+The ascend-deployer command is essentially a wrapper of install.sh.The use method is exactly the same as directly executing install.sh in the ascend deployer directory.
+The ASCEND_Deployer command automatically looks for the file ASCEND_Deployer /install.sh in the user's HOME directory and replaces the user's HOME directory by setting the environment variable ASCEND_Deployer_HOME.
+Non-root users must ensure that the directory exists and can read and write properly.
-Non-root users do not need sudo permission to install.

 # <a name="set_env_var">Environment Variable Configuration</a>
 The offline deployment tool can install Python 3.7.5, To ensure that the built-in Python (Python 2.x or Python 3.x) is not affected, you need to configure the following environment variables before using Python 3.7.5: